Progress report for FNC19-1165

 Version-3 Will be determined after review of all surveys and focus groups

 Version-4 Will be determined after prototype testing in 2020

 We will use the conditions existing on the collaborator’s farms which are a spectrum of different plant and animal species, farm sizes, equipment sizes, soil types and various grazing practices to represent a fairly broad segment of the intended market.
 Another large cattle operation (~200 cows) is also interested in the project and may provide another data point to expand the market segments we can address.

 We intend to use the feedback from the surveys of graziers to design the original prototype to be built and tested in 2020.

-We also held some joint field days in 2019 in Wright and Pine counties to discuss the concept and get feedback.
+We also held joint field days in 2019 in Wright and Pine counties to discuss the concept and got feedback.

-We will use field days in August-September 2020 to gather further customer input and to disseminate the concept.
+We used field days in September 2020 to gather further customer input and to disseminate the concept.